-In this post, we’ll engage in a detailed discussion of Scanner class in Java and its different methods.
+In this post, we’ll engage in a detailed discussion of the Scanner class in Java and its different methods.
 So, if you want to know more about the Scanner class in Java, keep reading until the end!

 Post Type: | Core Java Tutorial, Java Programs Tutorial |